 Please Note: The current format for the Associate Degree Nursing Program is being revised.
-The information on this website is current for students interested in starting the program in 2013.
 If you are considering starting the Associate Degree nursing program after August 2014, please see informational tab under the Nursing Programs for 2014 Programs.

 In order to enter either the Practical Nursing or Associate Degree Program students must complete an application prior to the deadline and take the Psychological Services Bureau (PSB) entry test.
 Prerequisite course work are required to be completed prior to the beginning of the program.

 Specific questions about the application and admission to the program(s) can be directed to the Beth Stevens, Administrative Assistant for the Allied Health Department (618-437-5321 ext.
 1251).